sync-on-luma/xebplus-neutrino-loader-plugin/README.md

 2. Extract the `XEBPLUS` folder to the root of your USB drive, and ensure that you can load into the XEB+ dashboard on your PlayStation 2.<br>Note that if you are using an exFAT formatted USB drive, you will need to use PS2BBL and [this version](https://github.com/israpps/wLaunchELF_ISR) of wLaunchELF.
 3. (optional) Configure your PS2 exploit of choice to autorun XEB+ on startup.
 4. Download the latest version of this plugin from the Releases section.<br>Extract the`XEBPLUS`folder to the root of your USB drive, merging all folders if prompted.
-5. Extract the version of the neutrino List Builder application that corresponds to your operating system to a known location on your computer.
+5. Extract the List Builder directory to a known location on your computer.
 6. Complete setup by following the steps specific to the device you want to load games from.